This succulent, fork-tender Mississippi roast can be made in the oven or a slow-cooker with carrots added (optional). Best. Roast. EVER!!!

 Slow cooker or oven method: This roast is wonderful made in the slow cooker or roasted “low and slow” in the oven.
-When using my slow cooker, I cook the roast 7-8 hours on low.
-When baking in my favorite Lodge Cast iron Dutch oven or my enamel Dutch oven, I cook the roast on 250 degrees for 8-9 hours.
-Either way, I always brown my roast in a skillet in a small bit of oil before cooking.
-Browning makes all the difference in the flavor and appearance of the finished product.
+When using my slow cooker, I cook the roast roughly 7-8 hours on low.
+When baking in my favorite Lodge Cast Iron Dutch Oven or my enamel Dutch Oven (use a 6 quart oven, at least), I cook the roast on 225 degrees for 7-8 hours.

-We love eating Mississippi roast with simple creamed corn, perfect black eyed peas, creamed potatoes, and sliced tomatoes (see photo below).
+We love eating Mississippi roast with parmesan crusted creamed corn, perfect black eyed peas, creamed potatoes, and sliced tomatoes (see photo below).
 Who needs Cracker Barrel when you can cook this feast in your own kitchen?

 I hope your family loves this roast as much as mine does.
 If you make it, please let me hear how you like it!
 As always, thanks so much for stopping by!
 Be blessed, and stay savvy!

 - 3-5 pound roast (sirloin tip or shoulder roast are my favorite cuts)

 - 1 packet dry ranch dressing mix